 I highly recommend picking up a few blank notebooks and start writing what you believe your success should look like.
 It can be an outline or a story that describes what you are doing 1 to 5 years down the road.
 Carry it around with you, and when all those doubts start creeping up again, read it, and read it again.

 You’ve got this, and we should all be here for one another.

 I grabbed a beer with two wonderful women last night.
-We started with business talk, but ened up in a great conversation about our lives and what we were going to do to help improve it.
-Both for us and for others.
-I want to thank you Annie and Kimberly for helping me remember that I should never have to be someone else, for anyone else.
+We started with business talk but ended up in a great conversation about our lives and what we were going to do to help improve it — both for us and for others.
+I want to thank you, Annie and Kimberly, for helping me remember that I should never have to be someone else, for anyone else.

 So lets sum this up.
 Believe in yourself, don’t listen to the jerks, keep moving forward, and love absolutely everything that you do.

 I’ll leave with you my most favorite piece of advice from the lovely Cheryl.

 “The best thing you can do with your life, is tackle the motherfucking shit out of it.”

 -Cheryl Strayed (My life coach)